OpenMoonRay/openmoonray-docs/docs/moonray/materials/hair/HairLayerMaterial.md

   - dipole = 1

-  If child materials disagree on the type of bssrdf, this type will be used instead.
+  <p>If child materials disagree on the type of bssrdf, this type will be used instead.<\p>

   </p>